Great Renaissance Artists

 Leonardo da Vinci

-Little is known about Leonardo’s early life.
-He spent his first five years in the of in the home of his mother, and from 1457 lived in the household of his father, grandparents and uncle in the small town of Vinci.
+He spent his first five years in the of in the home of his mother, and from 1457 lived in the household of his father.
+Grandparents and uncle in the small town of Vinci.
 His father had married a sixteen-year-old girl named Albiera Amadori, who loved Leonardo but died young in 1465 without children.
 When Leonardo was sixteen (1468), his father married again to twenty-year-old Francesca Lanfredini, who also died without children.
 Piero’s legitimate heirs were born from his third wife Margherita di Guglielmo (who gave birth to six children Antonio, Giulian, Maddalena, Lorenzo, Violante and Domenico) and his fourth and final wife, Lucrezia Cortigiani (who bore him another six children: Margherita, Benedetto, Pandolfo, Guglielmo, Bartolomeo and Giovanni).

-Michelangelo di Lodovico Buonarroti Simoni or more commonly known by his first name Michelangelo was an Italian sculptor, painter, architect and poet of the High Renaissance born in the Republic of Florence, who exerted an unparalleled influence on the development of Western art.
-Considered by some the greatest living artist during his lifetime, he has since been described as one of the greatest artists of all time.
+Michelangelo di Lodovico Buonarroti Simoni or more commonly known by his first name Michelangelo. was an Italian sculptor, painter, architect and poet of the High Renaissance born in the Republic of Florence. who exerted an unparalleled influence on the development of Western art.
 Despite making few forays beyond the arts, his artistic versatility was of such a high order that he is often considered a contender for the title of the archetypal Renaissance man, along with his rival, the fellow Florentine and client of the Medici, Leonardo da Vinci.

 Michelangelo’s Pietà, St Peter’s Basilica